shorebirdtech/shorebird/FORKING_FLUTTER.md

 https://github.com/shorebirdtech/shorebird/blob/main/packages/shorebird_cli/lib/src/engine_revision.dart

-12. If there were changes to the `patch` binary in the `updater` library we will need to tigger github actions before we can publish the new version of the shorebird engine.
+12. If there were changes to the `patch` binary in the `updater` library we will need to trigger github actions before we can publish the new version of the shorebird engine.

 13. Before we can publish the new version of Shorebird, we need to build the